jfnavarro/st_pipeline/README.md

 - FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)
 - A genome index generated with STAR
 - An annotation file in GTF or GFF3 format (optional when using a transcriptome)
-- The file containing the barcodes and array coordinates (look at the folder "ids" to use it as a reference).
+- A file containing the barcodes and array coordinates (look at the folder "ids" to use it as a reference).
 Basically this file contains 3 columns (BARCODE, X and Y), so if you provide this file with barcodes identifying cells (for example), the ST pipeline can be used for single cell data.
 This file is also optional if the data is not barcoded (for example RNA-Seq data).